 Eliminating the administrative burden but also still having the capability to get on the phone with a sales rep is the perfect balance for carriers like Amerifreight Systems.
 Stoyanov values maintaining strong, personal relationships and has been working with his Arrive rep, Pat Vallely, for years.

 “Sometimes it is not about the rate, it is about the relationship.
 Pat is always overdelivering,” said Stoyanov.
 “When a problem occurs, he solves it.
-Because of Arrive EDGE, we now both have more time on our hands.
+Because of Arrive’s carrier portal, we now both have more time on our hands.
 I know Pat has more time to sell, and I have more time to manage my fleet and dispatchers.”

 Carriers are embracing the ease of booking portals with minimal hesitancy.
 Many are beginning to see the advantages of early technology adoption in their own operations from on-demand revenue to quicker payment settlement.
 This can be attributed to a combination of increased acceptance of technology, the ease of implementation and the general usefulness of the solutions.